Bence Bicsák

 Since 2014, Bicsák's race results have brought him much national attention.
-His career has been watched closely.
 As a triathlete, he has been a member of the PSN zrt (Pécsi Sport Nonprofit) triathlon team since 2015.
 The PSN zrt team is based in the city of Pécs where Bence Bicsák resided until 2022 and where he completed his university degree.
 He graduated with a Major in Business Administration and Management from the university of Pécs, (Pécsi Tudományegyetem).